EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 ### Designated timestamp

 Designated timestamp is trailing part of ILP message.
 It is optional.
-When present, designated timestamp is Epoch `nanoseconds`.
-When timestamp is omitted, server will timestamp each message using system's clock.
+When present, designated timestamp is Epoch nanoseconds.
+When the timestamp is omitted, the server will timestamp each message using the system's clock.

 :::warning
 While `columnset` `timestamp` type units are `microseconds`, the designated timestamp units are `nanoseconds`.
 These